imcp headshot

 Think about the image you want to project

 Professional, creative, approachable?
-Also consider where the images will be used such as your website, LinkedIn, or social media.
+Also consider where the images will be used; your website, LinkedIn, or social media?
 Bringing a couple of outfit options is helpful.
 Simple, fitted, mid-toned clothing usually photographs best.

 Consider whether you have a preferred side